-- Please notify me by email or phone at least 24 hours in advance if you will not be able to keep your appointment as scheduled.
+- Please notify your advisor by email at least 24 hours in advance if you will not be able to keep your appointment as scheduled.

 - No-Show Policy: Being more than 10 minutes late to an advising appointment, rescheduling with less than 24 hours’ notice, or missing an appointment entirely will all be recorded as a No-Show, according to Terry College policy.
 No-Shows will need to reschedule their advising appointments later in the semester, potentially after registration has begun.
 Please make good use of your smartphones, reminders, and calendar apps to prevent this issue.

-- Drop-In hours are set aside for students with general questions about changing/adding majors or certificates, concerns about classes, etc. Semester advising is not available during these times.
+Drop-In hours during fall and spring semesters are set aside for students with general questions about changing/adding majors or certificates, concerns about classes, etc. Semester advising is *not* available during these times.
+Our scheduled times are:

 New to the Major?

 Keep in mind that with the exception of REAL 4000, Principles of Real Estate, all of our major courses are taught only one semester each year:

 Students must complete REAL 4000, 5080, 5090, 5100, and either 5070S or 5200 as part of the degree requirements.

 The University of Georgia Bulletin is the official publication for academic matters.
 This site has links to degree requirements, course descriptions/syllabi, programs of study (including minors and certificates), and academic calendars.

 DegreeWorks is an extremely helpful tool for understanding your degree requirements and tracking your progress toward graduation.
 The “What If” option allows you to see how changing/adding a program of study affects what you’ll need to take, or whether particular courses you’d like to take will count toward specific degree requirements.